clickbg/vrops-public-health-dashboard/README.md

 4. Install JQ on the VM where you intend to run the script

 5. Create user which will run the script
-You can run it as root, it’s not recommended
+You can run it as root, but it’s not recommended
 Example: useradd -d /usr/local/sbin/vropsphd vropsphd

 6. If you have skipped 5. then create home directory